SAP Fiori for SAP S/4HANA – Where to find App-specific settings for SAP Fiori apps

 - And crucially …. which SAP Fiori app you have open!

 Many SAP Fiori apps have app specific settings.
-Unlike Default Values – refer to Setting User Defaults in SAP S/4HANA – app-specific settings typically only appear in the Me Area when you are focused on that specific SAP Fiori app.
+Unlike Default Values – refer to Setting User Defaults in SAP S/4HANA – app-specific settings typically only appear in the User Actions menu (or Me Area pane) when you are focused on that specific SAP Fiori app.

-With over 965 SAP Fiori apps already delivered for SAP S/4HANA, you probably will not have time to go through every app personally.
+With more than 2K SAP Fiori apps already delivered for SAP S/4HANA as at November 2020, you probably will not have time to go through every app personally.
 However…

 …so you can make the most of your SAP Fiori apps, you need to what standard icon buttons you should always see in the Me Area, and see some examples of apps that use app-specific settings so you know what to look for in the apps you are using.
 And you will find a little tip on how to find other app-specific settings at the end.

-Naturally there are some icon buttons that you will almost always find in the Me Area even when you are only focused on the Fiori launchpad Home Page, such as the App Finder, Settings, Edit Home Page, and Help (User Assistance).
+Naturally there are some icon buttons that you will almost always find in the User Actions menu (or Me Area pane) even when you are only focused on the Fiori launchpad Home Page, such as the App Finder, Settings, Edit Home Page, and Help (User Assistance).